HemantaRegmi/classifier-Performance-Analysis/README.txt

 2. Comment out MNIST code and uncomment experiement code (I made a comment for the cutoff point for both portions of code)
 3. Adjust file route if necessary

+I HAVE THE CSV DATA FILES USED TO TEST MY CODE BUT DID NOT PUT THEM IN THIS REPOSITORY